 Safari Latest Update

-Tata Safari Variants: It is available in the following trims: XE, XM, XT, XT+, XZ, XZ+.
+Tata Safari Variants: The SUV is sold in six trims: XE, XM, XT, XT+, XZ, XZ+.
 The SUV is also available in special Dark, Gold and Kaziranga editions.

-Tata Safari Seating Capacity: The Safari is a 6- and 7-seater SUV, depending on the chosen variant.
-The former gets the choice of captain seats in the top-spec variant.
+Tata Safari Seating Capacity: The Safari is available as both 6- and 7-seaters, depending on the variant.
+The 6-seater gets optional captain seats in the top-spec variant.

-Tata Safari Engine and Transmission: It is powered by the Harrier’s 2-litre diesel engine (170PS/350Nm), paired with a 6-speed manual and an optional 6-speed automatic.
-Going forward, Tata may provide the SUV with a 1.5-litre turbo-petrol mill and an AWD.
+Tata Safari Engine and Transmission: Tata has equipped the SUV with a 2-litre diesel engine (170PS/350Nm), paired with a 6-speed manual and an optional 6-speed automatic.
+Going forward, Tata may provide the SUV with a 1.5-litre turbo-petrol mill and AWD.

 Tata Safari Features: The third-gen Tata Safari is equipped with a plethora of features, including an 8.8-inch touchscreen infotainment system, iRA connected car tech, wireless Android Auto and Apple CarPlay, a 9-speaker JBL sound system, a wireless phone charger, an air purifier, a panoramic sunroof, and a 6-way powered driver seat.
 It also gets cruise control, auto AC (with second- and third-row vents), mood lighting, tyre pressure monitoring, and premium leatherette upholstery (for the dual-tone cabin).
 Front and rear ventilated seats are limited to the top trim.

-Tata Safari Safety: The Safari gets disc brakes all around, an electronic parking brake with auto hold, traction control, up to six airbags, rollover mitigation, and cornering stability control.
+Tata Safari Safety: Passenger safety is taken care of by all disc brakes, an electronic parking brake with auto hold, traction control, up to six airbags, roll over mitigation, and cornering stability control.

 Tata Safari Price